me92code/me92code.github.io/politica-privacidade-dolar-hoje.md

 Se você tiver alguma dúvida ou sugestão sobre minha Política de Privacidade, não hesite em me contactar em atavés do email me92code@gmail.com.

+# Privacy Policy

+We understand the importance of the privacy of your browsing and use.
+So we will clarify some points.

+This privacy policy shows how we use and protect any information collected while you use the application.

+Downloading and using the Dollar Today application implies acceptance of this PRIVACY POLICY AGREEMENT.

+We reserve the right to change this agreement without prior notice.
+Therefore, we recommend that you check our privacy policy regularly so that you are always up to date.

+Like the vast majority of applications, Dollar Today uses Google services such as:

+Google Play Service, is a service used as a basis in the development of Android applications.

+Firbase Analytics, is a tool used to collect and store statistical data on the use of the app.
+Helping you understand how people use your app.

+Firebase Crashlytics, is a lightweight, real-time crash reporting tool that helps you monitor, prioritize and fix stability issues that compromise the quality of your application.

+AdMob, which is a platform used to display ads on our apps.
+This platform collects information from users to determine their interests and thus display targeted ads.

+Below is a breakdown of this policy.

+The content of this page is for information only.

+The dollar value presented in the Dollar Today application is informative and the closest to the value of the Commercial Dollar.

+ME92 Code built the Dólar Hoje app as a Free app.
+This SERVICE is provided by ME92 Code at no cost and is intended for use as is.

+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+The Personal Information that I collect is used for providing and improving the Service.
+I will not use or share your information with anyone except as described in this Privacy Policy.

+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Dólar Hoje unless otherwise defined in this Privacy Policy.